ricogendron/phase-diversity/README.md

 ## Definition of the optical setiup

-1) Definition of the optical setup: The user must provide a data cube or a list of defocused images to be fitted, with the defocus in the first dimension, and the image size in the second and third dimensions.
+1) The user must provide a data cube or a list of defocused images to be fitted, with the defocus in the first dimension, and the image size in the second and third dimensions.
 The images must be background subtracted, flat-fielded when needed, averaged, with dead pixels removed.
       The images may possibly be rectangular, but they will be cropped by the procedure to the largest possible square format.
 The user may also provide (optionally) the coordinates of the center of the image (= the peak of the on-focus image) and the size of the desired square image.
 The images shall not be too large, they shall be restricted to an area where some relevant information appears about the PSF, without cutting the interesting features of the PSF too much.
 If the relevant information is comprised in an area of diameter D, an image size of the order of 1.5*D to 2*D is recommended.
       The user may either format/crop his own images beforehand and provide the function with appropriate images size, or let the function do it.
 The function will take care of the cropping and the centering of the images.

    Examples of use: